silvera/commandir/README.md

 [![test](https://github.com/silvera/commandir/actions/workflows/build-and-test.yml/badge.svg)](https://github.com/silvera/commandir/actions/workflows/build-and-test.yml)

-Commandir lets you define commands in a Commandir.yaml file and execute them via the Commandir CLI.
-Commandir then exposes those commands as commands to Commandir itself.
+Commandir is an application that allows users to define commands in a file and invoke them as commands of the Commandir application itself.

-By default, Commandir looks for a Commandir.yaml file in the current directory.
-Here is the contents of the Commandir.yaml file for the canonical Hello World example:
+Commandir looks for a Commandir.yaml file in the current directory.
+Here is the contents of a minimal Commandir.yaml file illustrating the canonical Hello World example:

 ```
 ---